 Step 2.
 In the Task Manager window, you can see all the running applications.
 Click the "Performance" tab, and choose "Memory".

 Step 3.
-Now you can see the total amount of RAM that you have installed, and how much available.
+Now you can see the total amount of RAM that you have installed, and how much is available.
 Also, you can see the RAM speed.
 Here it shows as 2666 MHz.

 Besides using Task Manager, some geeks prefer to use the command line to check RAM speed.
 If you want to try this method, follow the guide below to start.